Save money: Instantly compare Ford Power Steering Repairs prices in York to find the best deal.

 Speak to an expert mechanic: If you need to speak to a mechanic about your Ford, call one of our experts today on 03304 004439.

-full service / mot
+Perfect service & mot

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.